 - The legal status of PLHIV has been officially protected in terms of their right to health, employment, education and non-discrimination.
 This involves free access to comprehensive treatment, care and support services for all UAE nationals; including economic support and the right to full medical retirement; social support services based on individual needs; and legal protection with regard to employment.
-An excellent treatment-and-care model exists in Tawam hospital, Al Ain, which involves continuity of HIV treatment and care through a multidisciplinary team of clinical, psychological and social support service providers. - The creation of a General department of Human Rights by the Dubai Police in 2006 has strengthened protection of women who are victims of human trafficking.
+An excellent treatment-and-care model exists in Tawam hospital, Al Ain, which involves continuity of HIV treatment and care through a multidisciplinary team of clinical, psychological and social support service providers. - The implementation of the UAE National Committee to Combat Human Trafficking strategy, which has several significant steps, during the last years.
+These include opening of new shelters for women and children victims in Sharjah and Ras Al Khaimah under the umbrella of the UAE Red Crescent Authority; establishing a specialised department in the Ministry of Labour to tackle human trafficking crimes and exploitation of workers; approving the 'Global Plan to Combat Human Traffickers' and joining the 'Group of Friends United against Human Trafficking' during the 64th session of the Millennium Summit of the General Assembly Resolution of the United Nations; and conducting several workshops and training courses as part of the efforts to continuously improve the skills of law enforcement agencies.
+Moreover, a media campaign to increase awareness in the public realm was launched in the Abu Dhabi and Al Ain international airports.
+Further, the website of the National Committee to Combat Human Trafficking has been revamped to maximise its goal of serving as an official source of information and communication between the government and community.
+All these activities are very good examples that can be implemented elsewhere. - The creation of a General department of Human Rights by the Dubai Police in 2006 has strengthened protection of women who are victims of human trafficking.
 While this was done in the context of a short-term collaborative programme, the Dubai police has integrated these departments into its organisational structure.
 The experience with regard to the protection of the human rights of vulnerable populations is a powerful model for the development and implementation of similar programmes for HIV prevention among most-at-risk populations. - Screening in the context of antenatal care provides HIV-infected women and men the possibility to have children and protect their unborn child against HIV infection, and allows them to lead normal lives. - Involvement of government ministries and institutions, civil society organisations, UN agencies and private sector in partnerships albeit on a limited scale to date presents promising models for the development and implementation of targeted HIV-prevention programmes and services for most-at-risk populations.